infinitwav

 In the picture above, you see the members of the original Dri-Karere Ran performing at Majuro High School.
 From left to right are Arun, Torin, Robert, Marc, Jikki and Stephen.
 Prior to the performance, there was a discussion about matching uniforms, but clothing options were extremely limited in Majuro in 1982.
 We did what we could.
 In the end, we looked like what the name of the band said we were: different kinds of people that come together.

 We made some good music, but it didn’t last long.
-To this day, I don’t have a clear understanding of why the band broke up.
-All I know is that there were some creative differences regarding what the band should do next.
 The Dri-Karere Ran name stayed with Marc, Jikki and me.
 It took a couple of months, but we eventually added two new members.
 Larry Muller, and Killean.
 They both played guitar and sang.
 Marc and Larry wrote the songs and shared lead vocals.
 Jikki was the lead guitarist.
 Killean and myself sang backing vocals.
 Marc played an electric piano, and our only percussion was created with the Mexican bongos I brought with me from the States.

 Marc sitting next to the tree.
 Jikki wearing number 16.
 Below: Stephen with bongos.